sitemule/ILEvator/documentation/userguide/6 headers.md

 end-pi;
 ```

-So a function to add a header could look like this:
+So a procedure to add a header could look like this:

 ```
 dcl-proc addCustomHeader export;